CompeanR/Rest-Api/README.md

 ## Description

-This is a books library made it with express and sequelize.
+This is a REST API created using express.

 #### Technologies